|

 - Click the "Fill" tool in the ribbon.

 - Click the area to fill.
-The fill is automatically performed.
+The area is automatically filled.

 - The "Ellipse" tool is used to draw an ellipse or a circle on the current layer.
 The line and fill color can be selected in the "Lines" group.
 These characteristics can also be modified in the image editor pane.
 To use this tool: